aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/baremetal-getstarted.md

    **Configure Curated Packages**

       The Amazon EKS Anywhere Curated Packages are only available to customers with the Amazon EKS Anywhere Enterprise Subscription.
 To request a free trial, talk to your Amazon representative or connect with one [here](https://aws.amazon.com/contact-us/sales-support-eks/).
-Cluster creation will succeed if authentication is not set up, but some warnings may be genered.
-Detailed package configurations can be found [here]({{< relref "../../packages" >}}).
+Cluster creation will succeed if authentication is not set up, but some warnings may be generated.
+Detailed package configurations can be found [here.]({{< relref "../../packages" >}})

       If you are going to use packages, set up authentication.
-These credentials should have [limited capabilities]({{< relref "../../packages/prereq#setup-authentication-to-use-curated-packages" >}}):
+These credentials should have [limited capabilities:]({{< relref "../../packages/prereq#setup-authentication-to-use-curated-packages" >}})
       ```bash
       export EKSA_AWS_ACCESS_KEY_ID="your*access*id"
       export EKSA_AWS_SECRET_ACCESS_KEY="your*secret*key"
       export EKSA_AWS_REGION="us-west-2"
       ```

-1. Set an environment variables for your cluster name
+1. Set an environment variable for your cluster name:

    ```bash
    export CLUSTER_NAME=mgmt